-Although earnings season has come to a crawl, there is still plenty to look forward to this coming week.
+Although earnings season has come to a crawl, there is still plenty to look forward to this coming week when it comes to Canadian stocks.
 A couple of high-profile earnings can lead to big moves and U.S. Retail sales will shed more light on the strength of the economy.

 Wednesday, September 11